When you think of an addict psychological trauma, what image comes to mind?

 I once watched a fantastic short documentary made by Vice called Britains Toughest Debt Collector, in which we meet a man who has been in and out of psychiatric hospitals due to extreme self-harm, suicide attempts, and drug use.
 He lifts up his top to show us a very deep gash in his stomach that has fresh blood.
 The man is a talented boxer and all-round tough guy.
 He reveals in an interview, however, that he was repeatedly raped when he was twelve by an older boy in a foster home.
 Now he acts violently and imagines the rapist as a way to soothe his pain.
 The man is tough, a good fighter, but a broken weak child inside.

-When you heal from trauma it is important that you do aim to become stronger, but not just physically stronger—to goal is to become wiser, more astute, less naive, more confident, more emotionally balanced, and more articulate and to feel as though you’ve gained some mastery over the past.
+When you heal from psychological trauma it is important that you do aim to become stronger, but not just physically stronger—to goal is to become wiser, more astute, less naive, more confident, more emotionally balanced, and more articulate and to feel as though you’ve gained some mastery over the past.

-It’s beyond the scope of this article to elaborate on all the different ways one can process trauma.
+It’s beyond the scope of this article to elaborate on all the different ways one can process psychological trauma.
 If you would like to get an extensive rundown of the ways you can heal trauma, I encourage you to read the book The Body Keeps the Score.
 It is one of the most readable and comprehensive books on trauma out there.
-After reading the book you will know exactly how trauma works and exactly how to heal it so you can start living a flourishing life.
+After reading the book you will know exactly how psychological trauma works and exactly how to heal it so you can start living a flourishing life.
 You can also watch Kolk’s lectures on Youtube for free—this video is a great overview of his ideas (the first five minutes are gold).

 That said, there is one particularly powerful intervention I will touch on that I feel qualified to discuss.

-What is the best way to get over a trauma?
+What is the best way to get over a psychological trauma?
 Over the last century researchers have been tackling this problem in many ways with varying success.
 For example, in-depth psychotherapy and medication have helped millions of people.
 Relaxation techniques including yoga and meditation have also proved beneficial.
 Strenuous exercise and improved eating habits can also help.
 Some of these strategies work for some people some of the time.

 The reality, however, is that there is no one technique that is guaranteed to work.
 Since the mid-1980s, an increasing number of studies have focused on the value of expressive writing as a way to bring about healing.
 The evidence is mounting that the act of writing about traumatic experience for as little as fifteen or twenty minutes a day for three or four days can produce measurable changes in physical and mental health.
 Emotional writing also can affect people’s sleep habits, work efficiency, and how they connect to others.
 Indeed, when we put our traumatic experiences into words, we tend to become less concerned with the emotional events that have been weighing us down.

-Jordan Peterson actually created a very affordable yet life-changing self-developing writing program called Self Authoring.
+Jordan Peterson actually created a very affordable yet life-changing self-developing writing program aptly called Self Authoring.
 In the program, he has you divide your life into different sections and write an autobiography.
 There is also a section where he has you dissect your current faults and virtues, and also a section dedicated to the future to help you develop a compelling plan that you can actually achieve.
 Peterson based this program on the work of Pennebaker.

 I’ve been working with Self Authoring for the last few months and have found it to be one of the most healing and meaningful experiences of my life.
 I see my past in a completely different way, am less neurotic and nihilistic, more motivated, and all around a stronger force in this world.
-After breaking down my past in detail, I was able to see the connections between my own addictions and trauma, and found it much easier to let them go—I thought they were my personality, but they were actually my coping mechanisms.
+After breaking down and self authoring my past in detail, I was able to see the connections between my own addictions and psychological trauma, and found it much easier to let them go—I thought they were my personality, but they were actually my coping mechanisms.

 In the USA alone, we spend 11 billion dollars each year on self-help books.
 Clearly the desire to enhance ourselves is stronger than ever.
 Self-enhancement apps are some of the most popular apps in the world.
 The popularity of fitness is at an all time high too.
 And if this reduces suffering in the world, this is only a good thing.